Choosing a Professional to Diagnose and Treat Your ADHD

-Perhaps one of your friends was evaluated for ADHD recently, or you had an a-ha moment, after taking a look at your desk at the office.
+Perhaps one of your friends was evaluated for adult ADHD recently, or you had an a-ha moment, after taking a look at your desk at the office.
 You thought back to your childhood and realized that you’ve always been disorganized and impulsive.
 Or perhaps you brought your child to a professional for an evaluation, and as the doctor ticked off the symptoms, you wanted to say, “Me, too!”
 So you think you may call a professional to talk with her about it.

 Before you search for someone to help you, keep these facts in mind: